• Skip to primary navigation

 Conclusion

-Cancel interviews only as a last resort, because cancellations might give a negative impression of your organization to top-tier job seekers.
-Keep in mind that the rudest cancellations provide no information about why you canceled an interview or whether you may still be considered for a job at the organization.
+Cancel interviews only as a last resort, because cancellations might give top-tier job seekers a negative impression of your organization.
+Remember that the rudest cancellations provide no information about why you cancelled an interview or whether you may still be considered for a job at the organization.

 References